christdiedforoursins/jekyll-gospel-presentation/pages/index.md

 *“For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures:.”*
 — *1 Corinthians 15:3-4*

+*“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”*
+— *John 3:16*

 ## Our Need for Salvation

 The Bible tells us that all have sinned and fall short of the glory of God: